License an air weapon

 If you want to know more about the exemptions from needing an air weapons licence, visit legislation.gov.uk

-You can apply for your licence from Police Scotland from 1 July 2016.
+You can apply for an air weapon licence from Police Scotland.

 You can't have an air weapon certificate if you're under 14.
 If you're over 14 but under 18 you can apply for a certificate but you can't buy, hire or own an air weapon.